 At Cryos, you can find our donors' medical history report under 'Summary of Records.'
 We include information about the donor, their medical history report and the quarantine released info all in one document.
 'Summary of Records' can be downloaded at our site.

 How Do We Screen Our Donors?

-We screen all of our donors extensively for numerous diseases/disorders, including a background check.
+We screen all of our donors extensively.
 Listed below are the types of screenings that are completed:

 Sperm Quality Assessment